ProductsLamBoot › Proxmox

 on the Proxmox host

-# One-shot: show current state of every LamBoot VM
+# One-shot: show the current state of every LamBoot VM

 # JSON output for pipelines